opnsense/docs/source/manual/how-tos/guestnet.rst

 -------------------------------
 Step 6 - Limit Guests Bandwidth
 -------------------------------
-For our example we will reserve 10Mbps down and 1Mbps Up for the Guest Network's Internet Access.
+For our example we will reserve 10 Mbps down and 1 Mbps Up for the Guest Network's Internet Access.
 This bandwidth will be shared evenly between connected clients.

 ..
 Note::
       With sharing evenly we mean that if 10 users at the same time try to use as much bandwidth as possible then everyone gets 1/10th.
-So in our example that would be 1Mbps down stream (download).
+So in our example that would be 1 Mbps down stream (download).
 It is also possible to limit the traffic per user see also :doc:`shaper`

 Go to: **Firewall->Traffic Shaper->Settings**.